-This Information Note describes emerging best practice in the UK that may be appropriate for working within root protection zones (RPZs) in Australia and New Zealand.
+This Information Note describes emerging best practice in the UK that may be appropriate for working within root protection zones (RPZs) in the USA and Canada.
 It is published as a download for both councils and consultants seeking practical guidance on how this work should be carried out.
 Its content is not subject to copyright and can be copied freely for use, with or without modification, but its source should be acknowledged.